We take your right to privacy very seriously and respect any personal information you share with us and

 All events are bookable via the website (using the TicketTailor ticketing platform) and links contained in marketing communication emails from the British Society for Ecological Medicine (BSEM).

-Full refunds will be provided for cancellation up to 7 working days before the event, subject to a £25 administration charge.
+Refunds will be provided for cancellation on a scaled rate (see table below) up to 7 working days before the event, subject to a £25 administration charge.
 Within 7 working days of an event no refund will be provided, although a downloadable recording of the event will be made available.

 Places are guaranteed on receipt of the appropriate payment by the BSEM.
 Admission will be guaranteed to all individuals on production of the ticket from the website or other confirmation from the BSEM that payment has been received.